 - Student Membership – Open to any students in good standing who are enrolled in a paralegal program

-- Associate Membership – Open to members of the bar association, educational field, law firms, and paralegal program representatives who endorse the paralegal concept
+- Associate Membership – Open to members of the bar association, the educational field, law firms, and paralegal program representatives who endorse the paralegal concept

 - Active Membership – Open to any individual who meets one of the following: